Elizabeth Holmes' fraud case heads to the jury

-The hand-off came after lawyers for the opposing sides wrapped up a second day of painstaking presentations summing up their respective interpretations of on the evidence submitted to the jury through the testimony of 32 witnesses — including Holmes herself — and more than 900 exhibits.
+The hand-off came after lawyers for the opposing sides wrapped up a second day of painstaking final arguments to sum up their respective interpretations of the evidence submitted to the jury.
+That included the testimony of 32 witnesses — including Holmes herself — and more than 900 exhibits.

-The eight men and four women on the jury began their deliberations late Friday, and will take the weekend off before resuming Monday morning.
-They will weigh 11 felony counts of fraud and conspiracy facing Holmes.
-If convicted, Holmes, 37, faces up to 20 years in prison.
+The eight men and four women on the jury began their deliberations late on Friday and will take the weekend off before resuming Monday morning to decide whether Holmes turned her blood-testing startup into a massive scam.
+If convicted on all counts, Holmes, 37, could face up to 20 years in prison.

-SAN JOSE, Calif (AP) — A lawyer for former Theranos CEO Elizabeth Holmes on Friday likened her final days running the troubled blood-testing startup to a captain valiantly trying to save a sinking ship.
+In his final attempt to persuade the jury to acquit, Holmes lawyer Kevin Downey likened her final days running a then-reeling Theranos to a captain valiantly trying to save a sinking ship.

-Had Holmes committed any crimes, she would have been scurrying to jump overboard like a scared rat, her lawyer, Kevin Downey, told jurors as he wrapped up roughly five hours of closing arguments.
+Had Holmes committed any crimes, she would have been scurrying to jump overboard like a scared rat, Downey, told jurors as he wrapped up roughly five hours of closing arguments.
 Federal prosecutors spent three hours Thursday explaining why the jury should convict her.

 Referring to a 2016 turning point that threatened to ruin Theranos, Downey asked the jury: “Did she leave?
 No she stayed.
 Why?
 Because she believed in this technology."